A Documentary Film About Lynching in the American South

 Edward L. Ayers

 Dr. Edward L. Ayers is the film's Historical Consultant.
 He is President Emeritus and Professor of Humanities at the University of Richmond, President of the Organization of American Historians, and Executive Editor of Bunk.
 He is also a co-host of the podcast BackStory.
-The author of seven books, his forthcoming work is The Thin Light of Freedom: The Civil War and Emancipation in the Heart of America.
+The author of seven books, his newest work is The Thin Light of Freedom: The Civil War and Emancipation in the Heart of America.